st3fan/xliff/README.md

 This is a tiny package to parse `.xliff` files.

-It is used in https://github.com/mozilla-mobile/focus for importing strings from the l10n repository.
+It is currently used in the following two projects:

-I hope to turn this into a more useful library that can be used in a more general way.
+* In [Firefox Focus](https://github.com/mozilla-mobile/focus) to import strings from the Mozilla L10N Repository into the Focus Xcode project.
+* In [XLIFF Tool](https://github.com/st3fan/xlifftool), a generic XLIFF tool that will hopefully replace a number of specialized scripts that we use for [https://github.com/mozilla-mobile/firefox-ios](Firefox for iOS) and [https://github.com/mozilla-mobile/focus](Firefox Focus for iOS).

+> Please file a bug if you have some specific wish or requirement.